Scholarships

 Scholarship Trophies

-In 2023 The Smyrna Surfari Club is celebrating its 44th year of existence.
-It is the second oldest, continuously-active private surf club in the world and probably the first to have a scholarship program.
+In 2025 The Smyrna Surfari Club is celebrating its 46th year of existence.
+It is likely the oldest, continuously-active private surf club in the world and probably the first to have a scholarship program.
 It was founded in 1979 by thirteen local surfers, most of whom are still active in the Club.
 Current membership is about 100 active members.

 2019 winners: Mason Peeples, Taylor Lane, Aiden O’Gorman & Joey Mikos with Surfaris Kevin Schubert & Steve Reece